ijtools/RegionFeaturesJ/README.md

 ### Planned extension

-* Add possibility to use other images than the label map
-* add a method in the Feature class that will display the results on a specifed ImagePlus (as an overlay, for example)
+* Display the results on a specifed ImagePlus (as an overlay, for example)
 * add topological features (number of neighbor regions, distance to closest neighbor...)
-* add 3D morphometric features
+* add graphical user interface to manage user-defined features